 For these hardworking sport fishermen, “gone fishing” means long hours of field research: heading into the mountains to explore the region’s nearly 4,000 miles of public trout streams, evaluating local conditions throughout the year, and choosing the perfect spot for guests to experience the tranquility of deep woods and the thrill of the catch.

-Visitors from around the world have discovered how easy it is to book half-day or full-day trips with experienced local fly fishing outfitters like Hunter Banks Company, Curtis Wright Outfitters, or Brown Trout Fly Fishing, Altamont Anglers Fly Fishing Guides, Asheville Drifters, Orvis, Brookside Guides and Southern Appalachian Anglers.
+Visitors from around the world have discovered how easy it is to book half-day or full-day trips with experienced local fly fishing outfitters including Hunter Banks Company, Curtis Wright Outfitters, Asheville Fly Fishing, Brown Trout Fly Fishing, Altamont Anglers Fly Fishing Guides, Asheville Drifters, Orvis, Brookside Guides and Southern Appalachian Anglers.
 And the offerings suit every skill level from beginner to expert.
 Wade or float, hike in or bike in, learn to tie a fly or cast a line.
 Spend a whole day or just a few hours.
 The variations are endless.

 Yet there’s one constant – lots of fish, including three trout species, several kinds of bass, and even the elusive muskellunge, called “fish of a thousand casts.”

 “Every single one of these little creeks that flow off the Blue Ridge Mountains have brook trout,” says Nathan Capron of Hunter Banks Company, mentioning the beautiful native Appalachian fish that inhabits shady pools set amid rocky outcroppings.

 One easy way to explore local options is the Sourwood Inn’s fly fishing package, which includes a stay plus a personalized half-day outing guided by Curtis Wright Outfitters.

 Learn all about it